aws-samples/step-functions-workflows-collection/stepfunction-progress-tracking/README.md

 ## Testing

-Navigate to [hosted frontend](https://main.d3l6f007ftpjty.amplifyapp.com/), paste your WebSocket API URI from the SAM deployment output and click `Connect`.
+Navigate to [hosted frontend](https://main.d3l6f007ftpjty.amplifyapp.com/), paste your WebSocket API URL from the SAM deployment output and click `Connect`.
 See the [GitHub repository](https://github.com/aws-samples/aws-step-functions-progress-tracking) for detailed testing instructions.

 ## Cleanup